 - The unbearable whiteness of being privileged

-- Katchie’s contribtions: Travelling Africa as an African
+- Katchie’s contributions: Travelling Africa as an African

-- Kristina’s contribition: Travellers realise their privilege once they travel a bit
+- Kristina’s contribution: Travellers realise their privilege once they travel a bit

 - Tayo’s contribution: Privilege as a Black traveller in Africa

-- Kristina’s contribition: The privilege of being multi-lingual
+- Kristina’s contribution: The privilege of being multi-lingual

 - Roo’s contribution: The privilege of having a travel companion

 - Tayo’s contribution: The privilege of being healthy

 - Future podcasts will be on disability and plus-size travel